 Capitalization/Punctuation Headings Numbers Spacing Tables Tenses

-Musical Titles and Terms APA Guide
+Musical Titles and Terms Running head APA Guide My Word!

 In the field of Music Education, most journals use the APA style format

 Follow the APA Style link and read "About APA Style"

 . . . provides consistency in writing within a discipline.

 . . . gives you credibility as a writer and shows professionalism.